 TIG, Stick, or MIG Welding?

-The argument for and against TIG, Stick, and MIG welding is almost as old as the first motorcycles ever built.
+The arguments for and against TIG, Stick, and MIG welding are almost as old as the first motorcycles ever built.

 In truth, there is no difference in characteristics or quality of weld.
 The "wire feed" systems are faster than "stick" welding, but when using one of the "wire feed" methods for welding tube, the advantage of the speed is lost.
 So, which one is really better?
 The opinions out there are as many and varied as the welders that use them.
 Whichever system fits you and your application, then that's the one for you.

-MIG welding and Stick welding is easy.
-MIG being is the easiest of the three.
+MIG welding and stick welding are easy, MIG being the easiest of the three.

 So if you are not experienced or your funds are limited, go with a good stick welder.
 You can buy excellent ones for under $400, and good ones under $200.
 Buy a name brand like Lincoln or Hobart.
 Norther Tools and Eastwood make pretty decent ones as well.

 Welding Takes Practice

 Welding is an acquired skill that borders on being an art form.
 It takes practice to produce a good weld.
 Don't think that a "pretty" weld is necessarily a good weld!
 You see only the surface and not the depth of penetration.